 One of the reasons for this blue screen of death error is overclocking drivers.
-If you have a trusted software to help you change the overclock in BIOS, use it.
+If you have a trusted program to help you change the overclock in BIOS, use it.

 If not, follow the instructions below to help you clear the CMOS from within the BIOS menu and reset your BIOS settings back to their factory default state.

 Note: The following instructions are for Windows 7.
-The procedure is different if you’re ob Windows 8, 8.1 or 10 operating system.
+The procedure is different if you’re on Windows 8, 8.1 or 10 operating systems.

 1) Press and hold the power button for about 10 seconds, or until your system completely shut down.